-You may be able to sue for pain and suffering compensation if you were hit by a drunk driver in Michigan and injured.
-However, under Michigan’s auto law you will first need to be able to prove that he or she was at-fault or negligent and that your injuries have caused you to suffer a “serious impairment of body function.”
+In Michigan, if you are hit by a drunk driver and injured you may be able to sue for pain and suffering compensation.
+But, under the No-Fault law you will have to be able to prove that he or she was at-fault or negligent and that your injuries have caused you to suffer a “serious impairment of body function.”

 Pain and suffering compensation may cover damages for:

 - Physical pain and suffering

 - Mental anguish

 - Inability to be with and socialize with family and friends

 “Serious impairment of body function” is the legal threshold under Michigan’s No-Fault auto law for pain and suffering compensation, which is also referred to as “noneconomic loss” damages.
 In other words, unless you can show that you suffered a “serious impairment of body function,” you cannot sue for pain and suffering compensation if you were injured in a crash with a driver who is under the influence of alcohol.

 Is the driver who was under the influence of alcohol and who crashed into me negligent?

 If you have been hit by a drunk driver, then he or she will be considered negligent, a legal term synonymous with being at-fault.
 Driving drunk by itself is considered a failure to use the “ordinary care” that “a reasonably careful person would use.”
 (M Civ JI 10.02) Additionally, violation of Michigan’s drunk driving statute is proof of negligence.
 (MCL 257.625; M Civ JI 12.01).
 If drunk driving causes the negligent, at-fault driver to strike your car, then that drunk driver will certainly be considered negligent under Michigan’s auto law.